 The first book, Genesis, mainly documents the beginning of life and how the world came to be.
 It tells us how the world was started and showed God’s love for the universe and his involvement in creating it.
 Even though to some it may seem like a story or history lesson, those that study the Torah believe that Genesis shows God’s love and our responsibility to take care of his world.
 The second book, Exodus, is also mainly history and storytelling of the events that take place in ancient Egypt.
 Exodus can be broken down into three different parts.
 The first being the enslavement of the people of Israel and the introduction of the prophet Moses.
 The second part documents the journey of the Israelites towards the Promised Land.

 The last part of Exodus contains the Ten Commandments, which were meant to serve as laws for worship.
 Leviticus, the third book in the Torah, teaches that God is holy and his people must be as well.
 It also shows that there is a way to atone for our sins, which is one of the main themes of the Hebrew religion.
-The fourth book, Numbers conveys the message that even though people may mess up, God will bless and protect His people if we continue to stay true to our faith.
+The fourth book, Numbers conveys the message that even though jewish people may mess up, God will bless and protect His people if we continue to stay true to our faith.
 The last book of the Torah is Deuteronomy and is commonly referred to as the “second law” since God shows guidance through Moses once again.
 The main message of this book is to show that even though the Israelites turned against God many times, God still loves them.

 Even though the Torah is commonly mixed up with the Old Testament of the Christian Bible, the Old Testament consists of many more books than the Torah.
-It is true that the Torah is a part of the Old Testament since it contains the first five books of the Bible.
+It is true that the Torah is a part of the Christian Old Testament since it contains the first five books of the Bible.
 It has a different meaning for those of the Jewish religion.
 The Torah is known as the Jewish religious law and serves as a guide for how people should live.

 What is the Christian Bible?

-When people think of the Bible, they usually remember the thick book that contains the religious scriptures of Judaism and Christianity.
+When jewish people think of the Bible, they usually remember the thick book that contains the religious scriptures of Judaism and Christianity.
 While it is made into a single book, the Bible actually contains a collection of books put together to best sum up the word of God.
 While the Bible is a term used by people of the Jewish and Christian religions, they are actually different texts.
-The Hebrew Bible is similar to the scriptures of the Old Testament and documents history and the basis of the religion up to before the arrival of Jesus.
+The Hebrew Bible is similar to the original Hebrew scriptures of the Old Testament and documents history and the basis of the religion up to before the arrival of Jesus.
 The Christian Bible is made up of two main parts: the Old Testament and the New Testament.
 Some versions of the Bible are also comprised of more than just the two parts including other religious texts and books found later.

 To better understand the Christian Bible, we first break down the Hebrew Bible to show the differences.
 The Jewish Bible consists of three different parts: the Torah, the Nevi’im, and the Ketuvim.
 We have gone over the first part of the Hebrew Bible, the Torah, or “Law” already.
-THe next part of the Jewish Bible is the Nevi’im, which translates to “prophets” in Hebrew.
-This portion is a collection of the next eight books, which also shows the history of Israel.
-As the name suggests, it also presents the messages and teaching of the prophets in the different books.
+The next part of the Jewish Bible is the Nevi’im, which translates to “prophets” in Hebrew.
+This portion is a collection of the next eight books, which also shows the history of ancient Israel.
+As the name suggests, it also presents the messages and teaching of the prophets in the different testament books.
 The last part of the Hebrew Bible is the “writings”, which translates to Ketuvim in Hebrew.
 This part of the Hebrew Bible is a group of historical books and lessons that are comprised mainly in forms of poetry.
 Biblical scholars speculate that this may be because it was easier to remember the lyricism of poetry to be able to be passed down and recorded more easily.

 Now, to break down the Christian Bible, we take a deeper look into the two main parts of the Christian Bible.